malkusch/wp2ebookbot/README.md

 - [x] Implement PublishRedditCommentApplicationService
 - [x] Implement UnpublishEBookApplicationService
 - [ ] Implement RedditCommentRepository
+- [x] Implement EBookFactory for EPUB
-- [ ] Implement EBookFactory for EPUB and MOBI
+- [ ] Implement EBookFactory for MOBI
 - [ ] Implement S3PublishFormatService
 - [ ] Implement an integration test for publishing a comment on S3